 Disaster Planning 101

-Between the pandemic, murder hornets, wildfires, destructive hurricanes, and more, 2020 has proven to be a wild year.
+Between the pandemic, murder hornets, wildfires, destructive hurricanes, and more, the past year has proven to be a hectic one, to say the least.
 If there is anything we can take away from all of this it’s that we need to make sure we are prepared for everything.
 Although disaster planning is a major endeavor and there are many hazards and risks to take into consideration, this blog should give you a good starting point for doing so.
 Here are some ways you can prepare to handle any crisis that threatens your nutrition program:

 Audit Your Potential Situations